 Title University Title IX Coordinator and local Title IX Resource Coordinators: The Extension School Title IX Resource coordinators and staff within the University Title IX Office can speak with you about your options, support services, and how to file a formal complaint.
 They, too, will handle your information carefully, maintaining as much privacy as possible, but may need to share it with those who have a need-to-know.

 Medical professionals, social workers, rape-crisis counselors, and clergy: Medical professionals at Harvard include licensed clinicians at Harvard University Health Services (HUHS) and the University Mental Health Services.
 These professionals have certain standards of confidentiality.
-Similarly, sexual assault counselors and domestic violence counselors, including counselors operating under a clinical license at the Office of Sexual Assault Prevention & Response (OSAPR), have certain confidentiality standards.
+Similarly, sexual assault counselors and domestic violence counselors, including counselors operating under a clinical license at the Office of Gender Equity (OGE), have certain confidentiality standards.
 Sexual assault and domestic violence counselors are also available at the Boston Area Rape Crisis Center (BARCC).
 BARCC also coordinates counseling and legal assistance resources.
 Harvard clergy providing religious or spiritual advice or comfort also have certain standards of confidentiality.

 In all instances, it is always best to first have a conversation about keeping information private or confidential, and what both of those mean in regards to your conversation with the professional.

-Your Title IX Resource Coordinator or OSAPR staff can let you know of other available resources when you meet.
+Your Title IX Resource Coordinator or OGE staff can let you know of other available resources when you meet.
 Additional resource information can also be found in the Title IX Resource Guide.